Skip to content

 # Determine the directory for text files

-text_directory = Path(root_folder) / 'text'
+text_directory = Path(root_folder) / "text"

 # Construct the file path for text files

-file_path = text_directory / f'{file_name}.txt'
+file_path = text_directory / file_name

 # Create the text directory if it does not exist